-Figure 1: Comparison of static security of different PAKE and aPAKE schemes.
-In the above, RO means random oracle and GGM means generic group model.
+Table 1: Comparison of static security of different PAKE and aPAKE schemes, where "strong" denotes schemes that prevent precomputation of password files (e.g., via precomputing hash tables).
+RO means random oracle and GGM means generic group model.

 In most applications, users of a PAKE actually take quite different roles.
 Namely, some may act as servers, maintaining sessions with various clients, and storing passwords of clients in a file.
 For better security, it seems reasonable to not write the password to the file system in the clear, but store, e.g., a hash of the password.
-A PAKE protocol that lets users take the roles of a client or a server is called asymmetric or augmented2 PAKE (aPAKE).
+A PAKE protocol that lets users take the roles of a client or a server is called asymmetric PAKE (aPAKE) (sometimes also augmented or verifier-based in the literature).
+To emphasize that we talk about a PAKE protocol without different roles, we write symmetric PAKE.

 SECURITY OF PAKE.
 Since a password is potentially of low entropy, an attacker can always engage in a PAKE execution with another user by just trying a password, resulting in key agreement with non-negligible probability.
 Such an attack is called an on-line dictionary attack since the attacker only has one password guess per run of the protocol.
-A security requirement for standard PAKE is that an on-line dictionary attack is the "worst the adversary can do".
+A security requirement for symmetric PAKE is that an on-line dictionary attack is the "worst the adversary can do".
 Especially, the attacker should not be able to mount off-line dictionary attacks on the password, e.g., by deriving information about the password by just looking at the transcript.
 For an asymmetric PAKE, we can require more: if an attacker gets his hands on a password file, in which case the server is called compromised, the attacker should not learn the password directly.
-At least, some computation such as hashing password guesses is necessary.
+At least, some computation such as hashing password guesses is required.

-Is APAKE HARDER THAN PAKE?
-Intuitively, asymmetric PAKE seems more challenging than standard PAKE already in the setting of static security, since standard PAKE protocols are supposed to protect the password whenever the storage of a user is leaked to the adversary.
-This claim is supported by schemes from the literature: there are PAKE schemes that are BPR-secure (BPR is the most widely used game-based notion for PAKE, introduced by Bellare et al. [BPR00]) in the standard model, while current aPAKE schemes satisfying the asymmetric variant of BPR security are only proven in an idealized model such as the non-programmable random oracle or the generic group model.
-The situation is similar for security of PAKE/aPAKE in the Universal Composability (UC) framework of Canetti [Can01].
-UC-secure PAKE protocols exist in the non-programmable random oracle model and even in the standard model, while proofs of current aPAKE schemes additionally rely on some form of programmability of the random oracle.
-See Figure 1 for a comparison.
+Is ASYMMETRIC PAKE HARDER THAN SYMMETRIC PAKE?
+Intuitively, asymmetric PAKE seems more challenging than symmetric PAKE, since asymmetric PAKE protocols provide a guarantee on top: they are supposed to protect passwords whenever the storage of a server is leaked to the adversary.
+This claim has evidence in the literature: there are symmetric PAKE schemes that are BPR-secure (BPR is the most widely used game-based notion for PAKE, introduced by Bellare et al. [BPR00]) in the standard model, while current aPAKE schemes satisfying the asymmetric variant of BPR security are only proven in an idealized model such as the non-programmable random oracle or the generic group model.
+The situation is similar when considering PAKE/aPAKE in the Universal Composability (UC) framework of Canetti [Can01].
+UC-secure PAKE protocols exist in the non-programmable random oracle model and even in the standard model, while proofs of current aPAKE schemes additionally rely on some form of programmability of the random oracle or the generic group model (GGM).
+See Table 1 for a comparison.